sano-jin/vertex/semantics.md

-# Formal semantics of Directed HyperFlatLMNtal
+# Formal semantics of Directed HyperLMNtal

 This page describes the formal semantics of DHLMNtal.